cypher256/eclipse-encoding-plugin/README.md

 Show file information for the active editor in the Eclipse status bar.

 **Show file encoding and line ending**
-Line ending support showing CRLF, CR, LF and Mixed, can also be changed.
+Line ending support showing CRLF, CR, LF and Mixed, can also be converted.
 ![](image/ending_select.jpg)

 **Change "Text File Encoding" setting by file property**